tobiasrenkin/sublime-LinkedTerminal/readme.md

 ### Example build system

-This is an example for a build system that runs latexmk in an open console:
+This is an example for a build system that runs latexmk in an open Sublime Console:

 ```JSON
 {